section-io/docs/content/getting-started/tutorials/launching-a-node.js-app/set-up-an-example-node.js-app.md

 ## Setup

-First, let’s make sure that your development environment is ready.
+First, let’s make sure that your local development workspace is ready.

 - If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/).
 You’ll need Node.js version 10.13 or later.
 - You’ll be using your own text editor and terminal app for this tutorial.